 2. Shortly after flushing, make sure your toilet actually stops running

 If you have a toilet tank that does not stop refilling for quite some time, you could be inadvertently wasting a massive amount of water.
 In fact, slow-running toilets are often barely audible, and can waste as much as 50 gallons per day.
 One preventive step is to ensure that cut-off valves and assemblies are functioning well.
-A tutorial on how to fix a leaky cut-off valve is available here.

 Check your cabinets